Dhul Hijjah 2026: 10 Days of Arafah and Their Significance

 1. Give sadaqah

-Give sadaqah in the form of monetary donations, acts of service or kindness, and in-kind donations.
+Offer sadaqah – a voluntary form of charity – through monetary donations, acts of service or kindness, and in-kind donations.

-Are you a Muslim charity collecting sadaqah?
-Learn how you can make it easy for the ummah to give sadaqah faithfully in this blog post.
+Learn how to make it easy for the ummah (Muslim community) to give sadaqah faithfully as a Muslim charity in this blog post.

 2. Offer your Qurbani

-Qurbani donations are given to the poor after the Eid call to prayer on Eid al-Adha.
-Donations can also be given to Islamic organizations that distribute it amongst the poor.
+Give Qurbani donations to the poor after the Eid call to prayer on Eid al-Adha.
+Alternatively, donate to an Islamic organization that distributes Qurbani amongst the poor.

-You will need to do your research on local Qurbani prices to find one that suits your budget best.
+Do your research on local Qurbani prices to find one that suits your budget.
 If you opt for a cheaper Qurbani price and can increase your share, you are encouraged to do so to receive multiplied blessings from Allah while feeding more of the needy.

-Some Islamic charities also include a Qurbani calculator to help you calculate the amount you need to give.
+Some Islamic charities also include a Qurbani calculator to help you calculate the amount to give.

 3. Give zakat

 Zakat is one of the five pillars of Islam and an obligation of every qualifying Muslim.
-As a form of sadaqah, zakat assists the less fortunate and also serves as a purification of wealth for Muslims who give it.
+As a form of sadaqah, zakat assists the less fortunate and purifies the wealth of Muslims who give it.

 Zakat and zakat al-fitr differ based on when they are due, who is eligible to pay it, and how they are calculated.
 For zakat, if your wealth exceeds the nisab threshold (based on the market value of gold) within one lunar year, you must give away 2.5% of your excess wealth to the less fortunate.

-Bonus resource: Use our zakat calculator to work out how much you need to give!
+Bonus resource: Use this zakat calculator to work out how much you need to give.

 4. Raise funds for the Hajj with a crowdfunding campaign

-Lean on your family, friends, and the ummah to collect funds through a customizable crowdfunding campaign hosted for free on Donorbox.
-Include your moving fundraising story plus visuals that inspire generosity.
-And, add a goal meter to showcase what you need to reach your revenue goal.
+Collect funds from your community through a customizable crowdfunding campaign hosted for free on fundraising platforms like Donorbox.
+Include your fundraising story and visuals to inspire generosity – along with a goal meter that showcases what you need to reach your revenue goal.

 How Islamic Charities Can Streamline Charitable Giving During Dhul Hijjah

-Many Islamic charities make it easy for the ummah to give back faithfully by accepting donations online or in person.
-Here are some ways to get started!
+Below are four easy ways for Islamic charities to simplify giving for the ummah by accepting donations online or in person.

 1. Set up an online fundraising campaign

-Make giving easy this Dhul Hijjah with an online donation form that allows your supporters to give with their preferred payment method.
+Make giving easy this Dhul Hijjah with a branded online donation form that allows your supporters to donate using their preferred payment method.

-With Donorbox QuickDonate™, any donor can give again simply by logging in to their Donor Portal, selecting their last gift, and repeating it.
-This streamlines the process for them while bringing in more donations to support the neediest in your community.
+For example, Donorbox QuickDonate™ lets your donors give again in one click by logging in to their Donor Portal, selecting their last gift, and repeating it.
+This streamlines the donation experience and helps you raise more funds.

 3. Host a fundraising event

-In-person fundraising events are a wonderful way to encourage charitable giving during the Holy Month of Dhul Hijjah in 2025.
-Host a fundraising event to boost donations that enable the less fortunate to join in on the Eid al-Adha celebrations.
+Hold an in-person fundraising event to encourage charitable giving during the Holy Month of Dhul Hijjah in 2026.
+This increases donations to your Islamic organization so the less fortunate can join the Eid al-Adha celebrations.

-Leverage a powerful event ticketing software that allows you to promote your Eid event to the ummah and sell tickets online.
-With Donorbox Events, create a brand-aligned event form, include numerous ticket tiers, leverage promo codes to boost sales, and more.
+Use an event ticketing software to promote your event and sell tickets online.
+Create a brand-aligned online event page containing relevant details, include tax-deductible amounts for tickets, add unlimited ticket tiers, and offer promo codes to increase sales.

-Donorbox Live™ Kiosk allows you to turn your iPad, Android tablet, or NFC-enabled Android smartphone into a powerful donation kiosk.
-Include donation designations like Qurbani, sadaqah, and zakat to make it easy for the ummah to indicate where their donation should go.
+In-person fundraising software like Donorbox Live™ turns your tablet or smartphone into a donation kiosk.
+Include donation designations like Qurbani, sadaqah, and zakat so supporters can indicate where their donation should go.

-Check out how the Islamic Center of Passaic County used Donorbox Live to raise over $40,000!
+Watch this video to learn how the Islamic Center of Passaic County used Donorbox Live to raise over $40,000.

 Over to You